fragcolor-xyz/shards/docs/docs/how-to/start-developing.md

 Although Git is powerful, it can be daunting to use on its own.
 Instead, we use GitHub, a service which employs Git’s version control with its own to make project collaboration much easier.

-Download GitHub for Desktop [here](https://desktop.github.com/).
+We recommend that you use a [Git GUI Client](https://git-scm.com/downloads/guis) to facilitate your work by pruning off the manual input of code and making the version control process more visual.

+We will be using [GitHub Desktop](https://desktop.github.com/) for the tutorials.
 You can install it with the default settings, and create a GitHub account when prompted if you do not have one.

+!!! note
+    Even though we recommend GitHub Desktop, feel free to use any GUI client of your choice!

 ## VS Code Extensions ##